ubiquarum66/atTinyThings/mechanicalWave/Software/Readme.md

-# local readme.md file to create structure
+# Installment of atmel VisualStudio prject with empty source files

+# Remarks what parts have to be implemented